 All in all

 When it comes to email, the best strategy is to always listen to the needs of your audience and do your best to meet their expectations.

 To find your perfect balance in email marketing frequency, remember these three golden rules:

 - Take care of your subscribers and allow them to choose how often they want to interact with your brand.

 - Create relevant content and constantly ask for feedback to keep improving the quality of your emails.

 - Test, adjust, and test again — that’s the right way to go.

-Remember to use SendPulse as even its free plan is pocketful of useful features like Automation 360, Facebook Messenger chatbot, flexible drag and drop email editor, user-friendly subscription form builder, and many others.
+Remember to use SendPulse, even our free plan has useful features like Automation 360, Facebook Messenger chatbots, a flexible drag and drop email editor, a user-friendly subscription form builder, and many others.